An Annual Phoenix Holiday Tradition!

 The Phoenix Native American community has experienced more families and children in various needs because of economic status and hardships within our surrounding communities and nation.
 The event organizers, musicians, artists, and volunteers believe with the gift of giving through this event, they can lift the community’s spirits and celebrate the Native community together!

-The donated toys and clothing received go directly to Native American children in need, living in the Metro-Phoenix area, and identified and distributed by Native non-profits: Native Health, Phoenix Indian Center and the Phoenix Indian Medical Center.
-The benefit concert is more than an evening of music...It's also about community building and empowerment, all the musicians, event organizers, lighting & sound and the Arizona Science Center facility and staff to manage are all donated in kind, to make this event possible.
+The donated toys and clothing received go directly to Native American children in need, living in the Metro-Phoenix area, and identified and distributed by Native non-profits: Native Health, Phoenix Indian Center, and Native American Connections.
+The benefit concert is more than an evening of music...It's also about community building and empowerment, all the musicians and event organizers all donate their talent and time in-kind to make this event possible.
 This is truly a community event.

-A special thank you to our torch carriers for making this event possible each year, especially, Randy Kemp, Jason Coochwytewa,
+A special thank you to our torch carriers for making this event possible each year, especially, Randy Kemp, Rykelle Kemp, Jason Coochwytewa, Patti Hibbeler, and Susan Levy.